 Resilient Drug Supply Project Frequenly Asked Questions (last updated January 2022)

 - How exactly did the Resilient Drug Supply Project come up with the 156 drugs on the Critical Acute Drug List?

 - What are the critical acute drugs and their therapeutic categories?

 - Now that 156 critical acute drugs have been identified, what do you mean when you say that these drugs are needed for acute care within a few hours to days or patient mortality rises?

 - How many of the 156 critical acute drugs are made, formulated, packaged, or have an active pharmaceutical ingredient (API) made in China, India, Italy or other severely affected countries?

 - Is CIDRAP issuing a plea for pharmaceutical companies to disclose their supply information to the US Food and Drug Administration (FDA) or some other entity, or are you just issuing this release?

 - Why did CIDRAP start this project?

 How exactly did the Resilient Drug Supply Project come up with the 156 drugs on the Critical Acute Drug List?

-The project team convened an expert working group and led a workshop on December 11 and 12, 2018, focused on creating a critical acute drug list.
-Critical drugs were defined as those "needed in acute care, whose absence—or the lack of availability of an effective substitute—will lead to serious health outcomes, including death or the inability to provide humane care."
-Participating experts came from government, academia, and the private sector and represented the fields of pharmacy, clinical healthcare, medical and pharmaceutical supply chains, public health, preparedness and response, emergency medical services, and drug distribution (Appendix A).
+The project team convened an expert working group and led a workshop on Dec 11 and 12, 2018, focused on creating a critical acute drug list.
+Critical acute drugs were defined as those "needed in acute care, whose absence—or the lack of availability of an effective substitute—will lead to serious health outcomes, including death or the inability to provide humane care."
+Participating experts came from government, academia, and the private sector and represented the fields of pharmacy, clinical healthcare, medical and pharmaceutical supply chains, public health, preparedness and response, emergency medical services, and drug distribution.

 What are the critical acute drugs and their therapeutic categories?

-The Critical Acute Drug List are available as a PDF on the Critical Drug Shortages Dashboard page.
+The Critical Acute Drug List is available as a PDF on the Critical Drug Shortages Dashboard page.